FAQ on Polycystic Ovary Syndrome (PCOS) with Mr Gidon Lieberman

 If you have had a diagnosis of PCO or PCOS then the most important thing is not to worry.
 Although PCOS cannot be “cured’ most of the symptoms can be helped.

 The first of the suggested treatment plans is usually lifestyle changes, especially if you are carrying excess weight.
 Excess fat in the body causes an increase in Insulin production, which can worsen the symptoms of PCOS.
-Therefore, losing weight can lead to a significant improvement in quality of life.
+Therefore, losing weight can lead to a significant improvement in the quality of life.
 While maintaining a healthy weight may not completely treat your symptoms, it can certainly be beneficial to your overall health and PCOS treatment.

 There are also medical interventions available to treat PCOS, depending on your specific symptoms and your views on how you would like to be treated.
 No two PCOS women are alike.